 Policy Council is a cross-agency leadership initiative.
-Elected officers and representatives from each agency in our Thrive by Five collaborative work as an approval body and review and vote on such items as policies, hires and separation of key staff, bylaws, personnel policies, and program budgets.
-Policy Council members also have the opportunity to attend conferences, workshops, and trainings.
+Elected officers and representatives from each agency in our Thrive by Five collaborative work on shared decision-making and review and vote on such items as policies, hires of key staff, bylaws, and program budgets.
+Policy Council members also have the opportunity to attend conferences, workshops, and training.